Shop Categories

 This palette has the most potential for me with it rich, luxurious jewel colours, but it still misses the mark, again looking very murky.

-Interesting, a lot of the internet, has ignored the Cloud Dancer coloyr choce and decided the the 2026 colour of the yar is a deep rich green/teal colour, which the Pantone Dragonfly would be the closest.
+Interestingly, a lot of the internet has ignored the Cloud Dancer colour choice and decided the the 2026 colour of the year is a deep rich green/teal colour, which the Pantone Dragonfly would be the closest.

-At my markets since the Pantone 2026 colour dropped, one of my best selling stones, is rainbow moonstone, especially the rings and studs, however customers have been going for the more deeper greens, inluding green tourmalne, moss agate, bloodstone and natural emeralds
+At my markets since the Pantone 2026 Cloud Dancer colour dropped, one of my best selling stones, rainbow moonstone, especially the rings and studs, have been dumped, with my customers choosing jewellery with deeper rich luxurious colours, including the more deeper greens, including green tourmalne, moss agate, bloodstone and natural emeralds and juicy dark red garnets.

 What's your thoughts on both the 2026 Pantone Colour and Palettes?